94% of the time, users focus on a website’s design to form an opinion.

 10. Templated 404 Page Design

-A generic 404 page design refers to the default landing page displayed when a user tries to access a webpage that doesn’t exist on the server.
+A generic 404-page design refers to the default landing page displayed when a user tries to access a webpage that doesn’t exist on the server.

-Instead of showing a generic error message, a custom 404 page offers an opportunity to maintain branding consistency and can even incorporate some humor or creativity to lighten the mood, turning a potential point of frustration into a more positive interaction.
+Instead of showing a generic error message, a custom 404 page offers an opportunity to maintain brand consistency.

 LEGO maintains a playful tone on its error page by featuring Emmet Brickowski, the main protagonist in the LEGO Movie, running through the desert with a clever, “Sorry we can’t find that page!
 Don’t worry, though—everything is STILL AWESOME!”
 Its messaging also pays homage to the same movie.